The Lewis and Clark Bridge carries Interstate 265 over the Ohio River between Louisville, Kentucky and Indiana.

 The Ohio River Bridges Project, a multi-state project to relieve traffic congestion in the Louisville region, involved the construction of the Abraham Lincoln Bridge for six lanes of northbound Interstate 65 traffic, the renovation of the adjoining Kennedy Memorial Bridge for six lanes of southbound Interstate 65 traffic, the construction of the Lewis and Clark Bridge and Drumanard Tunnel for Interstate 265, and the rebuilding of the Interstate 64, 65, and 71 (Kennedy) interchange in Louisville.

 Proposals to construct a northeastern bypass of the Louisville metropolitan area along the Interstate 265 corridor had been long discussed for decades.
 Plans for the Ohio River Bridges Project came about in July 2002 when the governors of Kentucky and Indiana held a joint press conference announcing the initiation of the $22.1 million Ohio River Bridges Study.
-1 It concluded that to relieve traffic congestion along Interstates 64, 65, and 71, the eastern bypass of the metropolitan area along Interstate 265 must be completed and that a second Interstate 65 bridge be considered.
+1 It concluded that to relieve traffic congestion along Interstates 64, 65, and 71, the eastern bypass of the metropolitan area along Interstate 265 must be completed and a second Interstate 65 bridge be considered.
 The Federal Highway Administration came to the same conclusion in 2003.
 7 8 The Louisville-Southern Indiana Bridge Authority (LSIBA), a 14-member commission that was tasked with developing a financial plan and establishing funding mechanisms for construction, was formed in October 2009.
 2 The Ohio River Bridges Project was formally announced as a partnership between the two states in July 2012.
 1

 Adjacent to the bridge, the Drumanard Tunnel was proposed to pass underneath the historic Dumanard Estate via two six-lane tubes.
-13 The Say No to Bridge Tolls group requested to the Kentucky Heritage Council that the historic Drumanard estate, for which the tunnel would pass under, be de-listed from the National Register of Historic Places to reduce costs.
+13 The Say No to Bridge Tolls group requested to the Kentucky Heritage Council that the historic Drumanard estate, which the tunnel would pass under, be de-listed from the National Register of Historic Places to reduce costs.
 14 The anti-toll group noted that the estate was “not architecturally or historically significant.”
 The property was listed on the Register in 1983 and expanded to include the grounds as they had been designed by the landscaping firm owned by Frederick Law Olmsted.
 Ultimately, the de-listing proposal did not move forward.

 The financial plan for the Project was modified in October 2007 as the project cost had escalated to $4.1 billion.
 16 The plan recommended that Kentucky’s share of the project cost ($2.9 billion) be covered through gasoline taxes and tolls and that Indiana’s share of the project cost ($1.1 billion) be covered through proceeds from the leasing of the Indiana Toll Road.
 Both transportation departments signed off on the proposal.
 Approximately $185 million was appropriated for the Project in Kentucky’s two-year budget in 2007.